godot-jolt/godot-jolt/README.md

 - `Area3D` detecting static bodies is opt-in, with a potentially [heavy performance/memory cost][jst]
 - Springs are actually implemented in `Generic6DOFJoint3D`
-- Ray-casts will hit the back-faces of all shape types, not just concave polygons and height maps
+- Ray-casts using `hit_back_faces` will consider all shape types, not only concave polygons and height maps
 - Shape-casts should be more accurate, but their cost also scale with the cast distance
 - Shape margins are used, but are treated as an upper bound and scale with the shape's extents
 - Manipulating a body's shape(s) after it has entered a scene tree can be costly